andyli071/SQL_Showcase_Retail_Banking_System_Simulation/README.md

-# Banking System SQL Project
+# SQL Showcase - Retail Banking System Simulation

-This project simulates a simplified **retail banking system** using SQL.
-It includes schema design, complex queries, stored procedures, user-defined functions, error handling, and transaction control.
-The goal is to model real-world banking operations such as account management, loan processing, and transaction tracking using industry-relevant SQL skills.
+This project simulates a simple retail banking system using SQL.
+It includes table design, sample data, stored procedures, error handling, transactions, and reporting queries.
+The goal is to show real-world SQL skills for data analysis and backend logic.

 ---